jometzg/arc-demo/README.md

 ![alt text](https://github.com/jometzg/arc-demo/blob/master/aws-review-and-launch.png "AWS review and launch")

-Now you will be presented with a summary of what has been chosen
+Now you will be presented with a summary of what has been chosen.
+Then press the "Launch" button.

 ![alt text](https://github.com/jometzg/arc-demo/blob/master/aws-launch.png "AWS launch summary")